snapcrafters/obs-studio/README.md

 ## OBS Virtual Camera

 Starting with OBS Studio 26.1, Virtual Camera support is integrated.
+The `Start Virtual Camera` button is located in the Controls pane, just below `Start Recording`.

 Here's how to install and configure `v4l2loopback` which OBS uses:

 ```
 sudo snap connect obs-studio:kernel-module-observe